 The position of the corona thermometer was last determined on June 6, 2023 and will no longer be updated.
 Read more in Coronadashboard data explained.

-The coronavirus thermometer is be visible on the dashboard from September 16, 2022 onwards.
-This is an initial version that will be further developed.
+The coronavirus thermometer is visible on the dashboard since 16 September 2022.
 The thermometer shows the state of the influence on society and the healthcare sector caused by the corona virus.
 The corona thermometer is based on the epidemiological situation and its interpretation by RIVM.

 What is the coronavirus thermometer?

 The thermometer shows the epidemiological situation at a glance.
 The thermometer has four different statuses.
 Until March 14, 2023, the thermometer was discussed every two weeks and since then RIVM will discuss the position of the thermometer every four weeks.
 At the end of June, the position will no longer be updated.
 The position will be adjusted again if necessary and applied if the situation in the Netherlands changes.